 Journalism at DePauw

-A student-run publication that featuring peer-reviewed works of student fiction, nonfiction, poetry, art, and photography
+A student-run publication featuring peer-reviewed works of student fiction, nonfiction, poetry, art, and photography.

 DePauw's student-produced bi-annual travel magazine